thirdweb-example/token-clicker/README.md

 ## License

+Apache 2.0.
 This project is for educational purposes.
-Please ensure you have proper licensing for any blockchain networks and token contracts you use.